 - Blue Sky.
 Completed in 1990, not released until 1994 due to the bankruptcy of Orion Pictures.
 By the time it was released, the film's director had been dead for three years.

-- Ditto for the film adaption of Car 54, Where Are You?
+- Ditto for the film adaptation of Car 54, Where Are You?

-- As did RoboCop 3, which completed production in 1991.
+- And RoboCop 3, which completed production in 1991.
 The film was eventually released in 1993 to weak box office and scathing reviews.

 - The Charlie Chaplin film Limelight was pulled from distribution after he was denied re-admittance to the US for allegedly having communist sympathies.
 Filmed in 1952, finally released in the U.S. in 1972.
 It had already been released in Europe.

 - Plan 9 from Outer Space was completed in 1956, but couldn't find a distributor until 1959.
 That is nowhere near as bad as what happened to Ed Wood's follow-up, Night Of The Ghouls, which didn't see the light of day until 1987.
 The reason?
 Ed couldn't pay to have the film developed and it was withheld by the lab.